JPLMLIA/OWLS-Autonomy/src/jewel/README.md

    - `similarity_func`: the `name` and `parameters` of a valid similarity function (see Similarity Functions)
    - `alpha`: the `alpha` parameter of the MMR algorithm as described above
+   - `base_utility`: the base utility value multiplied by the SUE to produce the final utility; see description above (default: 1.0)

 ### Similarity Functions